 - Whole milk: I don't recommend using low-fat milk in this recipe.

-- Almond flour: I use blanched, finely ground almond flour in this recipe.
+- Almond flour: I use blanched, finely ground almond flour.
 I don't recommend using a coarse almond meal.

 - Kosher salt: In sweetened baked goods, salt highlights and balances out the other ingredients.